Public Service Officer or Employee's Child Survivor Grant Program

 How can I apply?

 Download the Public Safety Officer or Employee's Child Survivor Grant Program Application here, or contact the MDHE.
 Return the completed application to: Missouri Department of Higher Education, Attn: Public Safety Officer Survivor Grant, P.O.
 Box 1469, Jefferson City, MO 65102-1469.
+If your employment type is not listed in Section V of the application contact MDHE at 800-473-6757, option 4.

 There is no application deadline; however, early submission of the completed application is encouraged.
 Some sections of the application must be completed by a third party.
 Read the application instructions carefully to ensure all sections are completed by the appropriate party when required based on whether you are an initial, renewal, or transfer student.